mytute/next-test/README.md

 Route Handlers are cached by default when using the GET method with the Response object in Next.js

 How to opt out of caching ? because some time we don't need caching.
- * dynamic mode in Segment Config Option.
+ * dynamic mode in Segment Config Option. // only showing here.
+ * using the Request object with GET method.
+ * employing dynamic functions like headers() and cookies().
+ * using HTTP method other then GET.

  1. create "src/app/time/route.ts" route handler and return current time using GET methos.
 And show for in "development" mode it show updated value but in "production" it not updatgin because of caching.
  >src/app/time/route.ts